Skip to content

 When it comes to the new tax being put onto vape juice, this is not happening until October 2026.
 Meaning you've got plenty of time to prepare yourself to be ahead of this new potential price hike.
 E-Liquids normally have a shelf life of 2 years from date of production, meaning you can stock up on your favourite vape juices before the price changes come into effect, and ensure you've got plenty in store and they will not spoil in the time it takes you to vape them.

-If you're a high nicotine strength vape juice user, you've got plenty of time to start considering and working on lowering your nicotine strength of your vape juice as well, as we discussed above.
+If you're a high-nicotine-strength vape juice user, you've got plenty of time to start considering and working on lowering the nicotine strength of your vape juice as well, as we discussed above.
 And if you are successful in lowering down your nicotine strengths, you will then be paying less for your vape juice!